MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 Azure AD configuration enables SSO for your tab app in Teams.
 It responds with an access token for validating the app user.

 > [!NOTE]
 > Microsoft Teams Toolkit registers the Azure AD application in an SSO project.
+However, you would need to configure permissions and scope, and trust client applications.

 ### Before you configure your app